-The NCDOL had similar strategic plan goals from 1999 - 2003 and a SEP that focused on LTC facilities.
+The NCDOL had similar strategic plan goals from 1999 - 2003 and an SEP focused on LTC facilities.
 The inspection procedures contained in the federal directive were implemented with state-specific changes.
-While federal OSHA discontinued their NEP, the NCDOL Occupational Safety and Health Division included the SEP for LTC facilities in the Strategic Management Plan for 2004 - 2008 and it will be continued in accordance with the strategic goals set forth in the most current Strategic Management Plan.
+While federal OSHA discontinued their NEP, the NCDOL Occupational Safety and Health Division included the SEP for LTC facilities in the Strategic Management Plan for 2004 - 2008 and will continue it for the 2009 - 2013 Strategic Management Plan.